 - Pick a specific time frame each night and agree to designate this as “family dinner time” with no interruptions.

 - Make it a habit to sit together at a kitchen or patio table to encourage the importance of doing this together as a family.

 - Slow down – it takes our minds 20 minutes to catch up with our stomachs.
 Practice putting your fork down between bites to force yourself to eat at a more leisurely pace.
 Engage in conversation as another way to slow your pace of eating.

 - Stop eating when you feel full.
 The “clean your plate” mentality will lead to extra unnecessary calories in your body.

 Ask each person to pick a day of the week and create a healthy meal plan and then help by preparing the meal.
 Make it fun by adding a theme, (Mexican, American, Italian, etc.) researching the Internet for healthy recipes or a specific color and use paper/plastic (cups, utensils, plates, napkins) to set the table.

 Be creative, have fun and step out of your comfort zone while tasting new healthy food items.
 By encouraging your family to stay involved and repeating these behaviors, their healthy eating will become a daily habit!

 About the Author:

 Traci Baker is a professional in the field of bariatrics at the IU Health Bariatric & Medical Weight Loss.
 She is also the president of Bariatric Life Coach Association, LLC, where she works as a certified life coach specializing in working with all weight-loss patients.
-She is a support group leader, patient advocate, member of the OAC and serves on the OAC’s Advocacy Committee.
+She is a support group leader, patient advocate and a member of the OAC.